mikey-austin/notify/README.md

   - obtaining the notification server status

 If so, notify aims to provide all of the above.
-It consists of a server part and a client part, with communication occuring over a UNIX-domain socket.
+It consists of a server part and a client part, with communication occuring over a UNIX-domain socket and optionally TCP.
+All messages to and from the server are HMAC-authenticated.

+Messages can also optionally be persisted to survive server restarts.

 Overview
 --------